-13. Are Yes e activities abroad in another country compatible with the public-benefit tax status?
-14. n public-benefit organisations with a tax-exempt status also support/give grants to for- ofit organisations (such as a small green start-up)?
-15. rporate income tax treatment.
-How are the following types of income treated for porate income tax purposes?
-Are they taxable or exempt? undations that fulfil the criteria of tax-exempt status do not pay taxes on interest, dividends and pital gains. a) Grants and donations Cor ntributions/grants to a tax-exempt foundation are tax free.
-Gifts are received free of tax. b) Investment income (asset administration) Interest from fixed rate bonds - not taxed Equities - not taxed Income from leasing of a property that belongs to the foundation - taxed c) Economic activities (related/unrelated) - taxable Inc ome derived from business activities is taxable. not acc ne organisation is an association there is no taxation.
-According to the civil law a foundation is allowed to have economic activity for the sole purpose of raising its income.
-But if the foundation cording to the statues is running a hospital there will be no taxation.
-Income from running a seum or an opera according to the statues will on the other hand be taxed.
+b) Investment income (asset administration) Interest from fixed rate bonds - not taxed Equities - not taxed Income from leasing of a property that belongs to the foundation - taxed c) Economic activities (related/unrelated) - taxable Inc come derived from business activities is taxable. fou inc tax he organisation is an association there is no taxation.
+According to the civil law a undation is not allowed to have economic activity for the sole purpose of raising its some.
+But if the foundation according to the statues is running a hospital there will be no tation.
+Income from running a museum or an opera according to the statues will on the ner hand be taxed.
 Income from running a hospital/museum/opera Income from producing/selling books (e.g. art books sold by a cultural foundation) Income from running a bookshop inside a museum/opera run by the foundation Income from running a café in the hospital/museum run by the foundation Income from selling merchandise (activity not related to the pursuance of the public-benefit purpose) Income from intellectual property (e.g. royalties and licence fees) d) Income deriving from grant expenditure towards public-benefit purpose/programme activities (such as loans, guarantees, equities)?

-Tax kable. e) Is major shareholding in a business undertaking considered as an economic activity and taxed accordingly? the oundation may have a dominant influence over a public company only if it is in conformity with foundation's decree/statutes.
-A foundation's subsidiary company, which may be assumed to be isted, is taxed separately.
-Dividends paid by the subsidiary company to the foundation are tax e.
+e) Is major shareholding in a business undertaking considered as an economic activity and taxed accordingly?

+A foundation may have a dominant influence over a public company only if it is in conformity with the foundation's decree/statutes.
+A foundation's subsidiary company, which may be assumed to be unlisted, is taxed separately.
+Dividends paid by the subsidiary company to the foundation are tax free.